apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 Check section [Sample Test Cases](#sample-test-cases) if you are eager to see what the test cases look like.

 ### Positive Test
-Create a test case `Positive` under a folder for Open Account API test cases.
+Create a test case `Positive` under a folder for the Open Account API.
 Create an HTTP test step `Invoke the API and Assert Response` in the test case.
 This test step invokes the Open Account API and asserts that the API returns status code 200.

 ![Positive - Test Step](../../screenshots/http-http/positive-test-step.png)